"Gel Overlays" Are Sweeping Nail Salons. Here's Everything You Need To Know

 The main appeal of gel overlay nails lies in their protective nature.
 “They’re ideal for those looking for a long-lasting service that can add strength and support to weak and brittle nails,” says Streets.
 “Regularly using a building product helps with nail growth by supporting, reinforcing and strengthening, enabling your natural nails to be able to withstand wear and tear with a protective layer over them.”

-Plus, if you love a colour-block manicure or more intricate nail art, then gel overlays lend a perfected foundation for your manicure.
-“It can be used to camouflage broken or chipped nails and provide a perfectly smooth base for gel or regular colour polish application,” says Streets.
+Plus, if you love a color-block manicure or more intricate nail art, then gel overlays lend a perfected foundation for your manicure.
+“It can be used to camouflage broken or chipped nails and provide a perfectly smooth base for gel or regular color polish application,” says Streets.

 AdvertisementADVERTISEMENT

-“Gel overlay nails are created by using a gel-based product or a traditional pot-based gel like BioSculpture with a thicker consistency than traditional gel colour polishes like Shellac,” explains Streets.
-“It’s applied directly onto natural nails and typically offers a longer wear-time than traditional colour gels, alongside reinforcing the strength, structure and shape of the nail.”
+“Gel overlay nails are created by using a gel-based product or a traditional pot-based gel like BioSculpture with a thicker consistency than traditional gel color polishes like Shellac,” explains Streets.
+“It’s applied directly onto natural nails and typically offers a longer wear-time than traditional color gels, alongside reinforcing the strength, structure and shape of the nail.”

 @nailsbylaureno If you struggle with gel overlay aka biab manicure application, here’s an easy way to master it.
 Practice and patience goes a long way and finding the best product for you is very important.
 I LOVE @nailthoughts @Kokoist USA clear base gel, it self levels easily.
 My number one tip is not to play with the gel too much, let it do the work for you. #geloverlay #biab #nailtips #gelx #nailtutorial ♬ Warm Nights - LAKEY INSPIRED